Barik card: Season ticket

 One of the two season tickets will be the active ticket while the other will be a reserve ticket.
 The reserve is a pre-purchasing ticket (up to 4 days) that will become active on the date selected at the time of purchase of the ticket.

 Card types

 Standard card

-Barik standard cards can be purchased in Metro Bilbao and Renfe ticket machines, Bilbobus and Bizkaibus booths and establishments identified by the Barik symbol, and costs €3.
+Barik standard cards can be purchased in Bilbao Metro and Renfe ticket machines, Bilbobus and Bizkaibus booths and establishments identified by the Barik symbol, and costs €3.
 They are sold active and with a Creditrans ticket.
 After the purchase must top up enough money.

 Ten is the maximum number of people who can travel together with a standard card.
 Each traveller must scanning the card in the card reader and pass the card to the next person.

 Barik standard cards can be registered or personalized in order to protected for loss or theft.
 The registration must be done at Customer Service offices.